 Many issues can occur if you don’t get your vehicle serviced on schedule.

-Reduced fuel economy, poor driving feel and even major mechanical failure are all possible if regular maintenance is not carried out.
+Reduced fuel economy, poor driving feel and even major mechanical failure are all possible if regular maintenance and part replacement is not carried out.

 Modern engine oils contain cleaning agents which help keep the inside of the engine in good condition, but the oil slowly deteriorates the longer it is used.